 Allintitle ” ” – Ensures Google only delivers search results that have this exact phrase.

-This alert will scan for websites that have articles about SEO and also accept content by guest writers.
+This alert will scan for websites with articles about SEO and accept content by guest writers.

-The results for this alert looks like this.
+The results for this alert look like this.

 To receive alerts about recently published articles by guest writers, change your alert to this.